robert-westenberger/knowledgebase/deep-learning.md

 Not good at recognizing images that are significantly different than the training set (e.g., training on photos and then giving the trained model a handdrawn image).

 In production, we can check for **out-of-domain** data, which is data the model has not been trained on (in the example above, checking for handdrawn images when the model has been trained on photos).

+### Data augmentation
+Labelling data for object detection can be slow and expensive.
+One approach that is helpful is to synthetically generate variations of input images, such as by rotating them or changing their brightness and contrast.
+This is data augmentation.